 - Administered by federally recognized accreditation leader EHNAC

-TNAP-QHIN – provide Health Information Network services as defined by TEFCA, and desire to be recognized by the Regional Coordinating Entity (RCE) as a Qualified Health Information Network.
-According to the Office of the National Coordinator as defined within the April 2019 released materials“A QHIN’s ability to operate successfully and efficiently is crucial to ensuring all Individuals and providers have appropriate and real-time access to EHI.
+TNAP-QHIN – provide Health Information Network services as defined by TEFCA, and wish to be acknowledged by the Recognized Coordinating Entity (RCE) as a Qualified Health Information Network.
+According to the Office of the National Coordinator as defined within the April 2019 released materials “A QHIN’s ability to operate successfully and efficiently is crucial to ensuring all Individuals and providers have appropriate and real-time access to EHI.
 Therefore, it is critical that QHINs fully understand the breadth and scope of their responsibilities before applying for QHIN Designation.
 Ensuring their capabilities and compliance to the Common Agreement through testing, rigorous on-boarding, and monitoring will be critical to ensure continuity of services among Participants and Participant Members.
 Organizations that apply to be a QHIN should do so with an understanding of the infrastructure and personnel necessary to support interoperability at a nationwide scale.”
 NOTE: Gaining accreditation in this program sets your organization apart as an early adopter willing to put forth effort to demonstrate compliance with currently proposed regulations.
 ONC/RCE approval is still necessary and entirely separate from the accreditation process.